sedc-codecademy/mkwd12-wdel5/README.md

 1. Install NodeJS - https://nodejs.org/en/download/ (used only the first time) [LTS version]
 2. Confirm installation - `node -v` and `npm -v` should return a value (ex.
 18.17.1 and 6.14.15)
 3. Install Angular CLI - `npm install -g @angular/cli` (used only the first time)
+4. For our project we will need the latest version of the Angular CLI which is version 18.
+If you want to specify an exact version, you can add that in the command - `npm install -g @angular/cli@18`
-4. `ng version` to check if it's installed
+5. `ng version` to check if it's installed
-5. Create a new folder for the project and open the folder in VS Code
+6. Create a new folder for the project and open the folder in VS Code
-6. Open terminal and create new project - `ng new client`
+7. Open terminal and create new project - `ng new name-of-the-project`
-   1. Would you like to add Angular routing? - Y
+   1. Would you like to add Angular routing? - Y - we will need this setting to enhance navigation by allowing users to move between different views or pages seamlessly.
+   2. Do you want to enable Server-Side Rendering (SSR) and Static Site Generation (SSG/Prerendering)? - N - SSR means that the server processes your application, generates the HTML for the page, and sends it to the client.
+SSG means that pages are pre-rendered at build time, allowing them to be served as static HTML.
-   2. Which stylesheet format would you like to use? - SCSS
+   3. Which stylesheet format would you like to use? - SCSS - Angular offers different pre-processors and stylesheets to choose from.
+We will be using SCSS which extends CSS with variables, nested rules, and more powerful mixins
-   3. Would you like to share pseudonymous usage data about this project with the Angular Team at Google (not important) - N
+   4. Would you like to share pseudonymous usage data about this project with the Angular Team at Google (not important) - N
-7. Navigate to newly created folder for project `cd client` (if you used a different name than client, change "client" with the name of the folder that was created while using `ng new <THE_NAME>`
+8. Navigate to newly created folder for project `cd client` - if you used a different name than client, change "client" with the name of the folder that was created while using `ng new <THE_NAME>`
-8. Run app `npm start`
+9. Run app `npm start`
-9. Open project in browser - http://localhost:4200
+10. Open project in browser - http://localhost:4200

 ### Install Angular Material
 1. Install Angular Material - `ng add @angular/material`